Shop

 The characteristics of the barrel will impact a beer’s aging time and sensory profile.
 So, it’s helpful for the brewer to understand the barrel’s lineage and the mezcalero’s usage.

-For example, a mezcalero that prefers “a more barrel-heavy [mezcal] distillate will probably turn to second-use bourbon or Tennessee whiskey barrels with lots of char,” says Arturo Vera-Felicie, a cocktail expert and bar manager at The Restaurant at 1900 in Mission Woods, Kansas.
+For example, a mezcalero that prefers “a more barrel-heavy [mezcal] distillate will probably turn to second-use bourbon or Tennessee whiskey barrels with lots of char,” says Arturo Vera-Felicie, a cocktail expert and bar manager.
 “If you want little to no barrel flavors, and just want the distillate to rest and mature in complexity, you use a neutral vessel like glass, steel, or a first-use neutral oak barrel.
 Wine and fortified wine barrels will have toast, not char, so they will also age differently.”

 Hoppin’ Frog Brewery aged a version of Pentuple, a fruity complex Belgian-style tripel, in mezcal barrels, discovering that mezcal barrels impart “less impact as the months pile on.”
 Accordingly, the brewery does not reuse its mezcal barrels.

-At Taxman Brewing, Yancey also ages beer in mezcal barrels for only up to six months and uses the barrels once.
+At Taxman Brewing, Yancey aged beer in mezcal barrels for up to six months, using the barrels only once.
 “This is a similar timeframe to our bourbon barrel-aged projects,” says Yancey.
 “In our non-sour barrel program, we only use barrels for one project, and then they are retired.”

 What Flavors Do Mezcal Barrels Offer?